Bhimad: Seti-Kyangdi Conservation project

 Highly sought projects have been planned at the federal level to prevent landslides and enhance biodiversity along the banks of the Kyangdi Khola and Shukla Gandaki Rivers.The projects are expected to protect rapidly urbanized cities in this area.

 Simle-Putali Bazaar Economic Corridor

 The proposed Simle-Putali Bazaar will connect the sub-metropolitan area with the district headquarters of Syangja, Putali Bazar.
 Development of this corridor has been in the works to enhance agriculture and animal husbandry in the region.
 It is expected to improve the socioeconomic status of the farmers to alleviate poverty and reduce international emigration of local residents.

 Guna Nidhi Khanal Memorial Trust

 The Guna Nidhi Khanal Memorial Trust is a non-profit organisation that was established in the renowned social worker's memory.
-The trust provides scholarships to students from economically disadvantaged households and regularly conducts health camps to provide education and empower health care workers.
+The trust provides scholarships to students from economically disadvantaged households and regularly conducts health camps to provide education, donates free medicines to marginalized population and empower health care workers.